Daily Express FABRICATED story that Iran just threatened to nuke Isreal.

 Iran has shared a chilling image of a nuclear missile striking an Israeli city, which appears to be Tel Aviv.
 In a post on X, the account peviously beloging to Supreme Leader Ayatollah Ali Khameni warned that “Khorramshahr is ahead”, in refrence to the ballistic missile named after the Iranian city.

-No Evidence of a Nuclear Threat
+No Evidence of a nuclear missile

 Iran does not have a nuclear weapon

-Experts consistently agree: Iran does not currently possess a nuclear weapon.
+Experts consistently agree: Iran does not possess a nuclear weapon.
 The country does not have necessary fissile material nor the ability to build a functional nuclear warhead.

-About the Reporter and Lack of Response
+About the reporter and lack of response